cristicmf/dao/docs/Permission_Analysis.md

 }
 ```

-The contract has a simple user registry and provides a simple service for the users.
-On its own, this is a `perfect` contract, because at least one valid account can get past the guard in `createDestructible` from the start; namely the account that originated the call-chain that lead to the creation of `Manager`.
+The contract has a basic user registry and provides a simple service for its users.
+On its own, this is a `perfect` contract, because at least one valid account can get past the guard in `createDestructible` from the start; namely the account that originated the call-chain that lead to the instantiation of the `Manager` contract.
 It also remains in that state forever, because users can't be removed.
-Also, there are no extra conditions since the addresses used are taken from `tx.origin`, which is guaranteed to be a proper external account.
+Also, there are no extra conditions since the addresses used are taken from `tx.origin`, so they are guaranteed to be proper external accounts.

 If we removed the constructor, things get a little more complicated.